4D-JP/dev-semantic-search-v2/README.md

 ### 1. Build the Haystack:

 - Import German, English, French documents (`3380` in total) from `full.jsonl`.
-- Use the OpenAI embedding model [`text-embedding-3-small`](https://developers.openai.com/api/docs/models/text-embedding-3-small) to generate embeddings in `1024` dimension, the same size as BAAI BGE M3.
-- Split the document in to chunks of `509` tokens using the `cl100k` base tokeniser (GTP-4, `100277` tokens) for chunking.
+- Split the document into chunks of `509` tokens using the `cl100k` base tokeniser (GTP-4, `100277` tokens) for chunking.
 [GGUF convered version](https://huggingface.co/keisuke-miyako/cl100k_tokenizer-gguf) has been prepared on Hugging Face.
+- Use the OpenAI embedding model [`text-embedding-3-small`](https://developers.openai.com/api/docs/models/text-embedding-3-small) to generate embeddings in `1024` dimensions, the same size as BAAI BGE M3.
 - Check usage and cost.

-### 2. Generate the Queries
+### 2. Generate the Queries:

 Pass the documents from `test.jsonl` to a frontier LLM to create synthetic natural-language user queries.